 Pretzels are magical.
 Soft on the inside, chewy and deeply caramelized crust, with that telltale tingling and slightly soapy taste.
 Evoking childhood memories of amusement parks, maybe Oktoberfest, or, in my case, visiting my Dad in Germany.
 I love an amazing pretzel, I am sure you do too.
 This is my recipe for sourdough pretzels.

 There are soft pretzels and hard pretzels.
-This article and recipe is for soft pretzels, that are are big and soft on the inside, where the hard pretzels are small and crunchy.
+This article and recipe is for soft pretzels, that are big and soft on the inside, whereas the hard pretzels are small and crunchy.
 While they have similar taste characteristics, the soft pretzels are Ambrosia in my opinion.
 It’s simply the best baked snack that you can make.

 If you are a regular reader of my blog you will probably have noticed that I already published recipes for both soft pretzels and pretzel buns before, but both are using yeast.
-So time has come for a sourdough version of this awesome snack.
+So the time has come for a sourdough version of this awesome snack.

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:Jump to Recipe Jump to Video

 An often-told origin story of pretzels is that they were created by a monk in Italy around 610.

 According to The History and Science and Technology, the monk baked strips of dough that were folded into a shape looking like a child crossing its arms in prayer.
 He called these baked goods pretiolas meaning little rewards to children who remembered their prayers.

 Like most other origin stories, they are probably being told because they are just that.
 Good stories.

 The earliest recorded evidence of pretzels comes from the logo used by the German baker’s guild in 1111.